Bira/octopus-carnival/_drafts/faces-of-villainy.md

 factions who spend more time tearing each other apart than doing their actual jobs.
 That means that when you defeat the Face, the immediate problem does go away.
-Even if the villain survives the party, their rivals capitalize on the defeat and get the Face framed, demoted, fired, killed, or worse.
+Even if the villain survives the party, their rivals capitalize on the defeat and get the Face transferred, framed, demoted, fired, killed, or worse.
 The resources at their command get re-allocated to the rivals, who go on to annoy someone else.

 The orphanage stays safe, at least for now.
 And no one's going to send death squads to enact revenge on the PCs.
 Heck, the Face's rivals are probably even a